Go Back

 Method

-1. Rinse 2 cups of dried pinto beans under cold water to remove any dust or debris.
+1. Rinse the dried pinto beans thoroughly and remove any debris or damaged beans.

 Notes